Geislar Garden Notes - where the Sieg meets the Rhine

 13th of May:

-The crimson flowers were very pretty and surprisingly sweet scented.
+The crimson flowers were very pretty.
+Surprisingly they had a sweet scent.

 Awesome gardening!
 I love how you concentrate on growing a few crops and make effort to get a lot of diversity.